-Gillian Carden has a background in graphic design and is a practicing artist with over 20 years experience.
+GILLIAN CARDEN - graphic designer and practicing artist with over 20 years' experience.
 Gillian combines theory and technical advice for our evening introductory watercolour and drawing classes.
 She has received excellent appraisals from students for her thorough approach to teaching.